-3 Sept 21 – Chased by Hounds
+Chased by Hounds

-A while ago I was out on my bike enjoying the lovely Cumbrian countryside, here I am
+A while ago I was out on my bike enjoying the lovely Cumbrian countryside, here I am:

 No, sorry, wrong sketch

-I’d just safely negotiated a Strava section called ‘Chased by hounds’ which was very well named and never fails to deliver.
+I’d just safely negotiated a Strava section called ‘Chased by hounds’ which was very well named and never failed to deliver.
 After a 300-yard sprint through a farm with two border collies and a german shepherd as my personal trainers, I was a bit knacked.

 A mile later I saw a woman up ahead with three dogs.
 The dogs saw me and immediately tensed.
 As you know from those three characters above, I’m used to dogs running after me so it wasn’t a problem, more sprint training.